quicwg/wg-materials/charter/charter.md

 - Maintenance and evolution of the existing QUIC extensions specified by the WG.

-The working group adoption of maintenance and evolution work for QUIC base specifications needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.
+WG adoption of maintenance and evolution work for the QUIC base specifications needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.